 INASP’s online learning program offers short self-study tutorials, facilitated online and blended learning experiences and massive open online courses (MOOCs).
 Courses are clustered for researchers, librarians, journal editors and higher education teachers and students.

-Oxford University Press – Library Resource Center (https://global.oup.com/academic/librarians/) is the central point for all OUP self-serve training materials.
-The Navigating Research section discusses how academic users understand, discover, and utilize reference resources.
-The Learn About Your Resources, Manage Your Resources and Promote Your Resources sections focus on how to effectively use the OUP resources that are available via the R4L programmes including many found in the Reference Sources menus.
+Oxford University Press offers a Library Resource Center.
+The Navigating Research section discusses how academics can understand, discover, and use reference resources.
+Other sections focus on how to use OUP resources that are available via Research4Life.

-For more resources, visit Research4Life Authorship Skills/Web Bibliography: Contains annotated links that are organized into topical sections: Multiple Topic Sites, Footnotes & Bibliographies, Intellectual Property: Copyright & Plagiarism, Publishing/Editing/Ethical Issues/Peer Review, Reading Scientific Papers, Research Resources, Submission of Research Papers & Writing Skills.
-Links are reviewed every 4-6 months.
+For more resources, have a look at Research4Life’s Web Bibliography in the Author Skills section of our Training portal.
+The bibliography contains more than 75 annotated links that are organized into topical sections: Multiple Topic Sites, Footnotes & Bibliographies, Intellectual Property: Copyright & Plagiarism, Publishing/Editing/Ethical Issues/Peer Review, Reading Scientific Papers, Research Resources, Submission of Research Papers and Writing Skills.